Match Group Transforms

 Split String

-This transform will allow you to split a string based on a custom delimiter, you have to option to return the result with or without the specified delimiter.
+This transform will allow you to divide a single text value string into multiple parts based on a custom delimiter, position or separator.
+You also have to option to return the result with or without the specified delimiter, being left or right.

 Transform Words